ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 :doc:`Nodes <../Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes>` are executable processes that communicate over the ROS graph.
 In this tutorial, the nodes will pass information in the form of string messages to each other over a :doc:`topic <../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`.
-The example used here is a simple “talker” and “listener” system; one node publishes data and the other subscribes to the topic so it can receive that data.
+The example used here is a simple "talker" and "listener" system; one node publishes data and the other subscribes to the topic so it can receive that data.

 The code used in these examples can be found `here <https://github.com/ros2/examples/tree/{REPOS_FILE_BRANCH}/rclcpp/topics>`__.